Art-n-MathS/DASOS/Readme.txt

 This project is funded by the Centre for Digital Entertainement and Plymouth Marine Laboratory and the source code is released under the GNU GENERAL PUBLIC LICENSE, Version 3.

-For any publications and research please reference the following paper:
+For any publications using DASOS, please reference the following paper:
 Miltiadou M., Warren M. A., Grant M., Brown M., 2015, Alignment of Hyperspectral Imagery and full-waveform LiDAR data for visualisation and classification purposes, 36th International Symposium of Remote Sensing of the enviroment
 Available at: http://meetingorganizer.copernicus.org/ISRSE36/ISRSE36-158-2.pdf